 First things first.
 The last thing a client should be doing during a massage session is worrying.
 Worry is a stressor that causes the same physical symptoms that massage therapists are attempting to relieve.
-Clients often worry about, and even become downright embarrassed by, natural physiological processes that don’t make one iota of difference to the massage therapist.
-If anything, the physiological occurrences show us that your body is responding well to the work being done.
+Clients often worry about, and even become downright embarrassed by, natural bodily funtions that don’t make one iota of difference to the massage therapist.
+If anything, the bodily funtion show us that your body is responding well to the work being done.
 If you have found yourself having embarrassing body responses during a massage and have worried about what your massage therapist is thinking, please read on and allow me to put your mind at ease.

 Oops, I Tooted